ganbuan/CyberNotebook/README.md

 + PPP - allows for authentication and data encryption by using private keys and public certificates; not capable of leaving a network by itself (i.e. non-routable)
 + PPTP - allows data from PPP to travel and leave a network; weakly encrypted in comparison to alternatives
 + IPSec - encrypts data using the IP framework; difficult to set up but has strong encryption and device support

-## Websites
-When you visit a website, your browser makes a request to a web server asking for information about the page you are trying to visit.
-It will then respond with data that your browser uses to show you the page.

-There are two major components that make up a website:
-1. Front End (Client-Side) - the way your browser renders a website
-2. Back End (Server-Side) - server that processes your request and returns a response

-Websites are primarily created using:
-+ HyperText Markup Language (HTML) - to build websites and define their structure
-+ CSS - to add styling options
-+ JavaScript - to implement complex features on pages using interactivity

-In a browser, you can view <i>Page Source</i> to see website elements.
-Note that sometimes, sensitive information can be left here (e.g. login credentials)

-Other website components include:
-+ <i>Load Balancers</i> - provides two main features: 1) ensure high traffic websites can handle the load, and 2) provide a failover if a server becomes unresponsive
-+ <i>Content Delivery Networks (CDN)</i> - cuts down traffic to a busy website by allowing hosting of static files from your website to other servers; the nearest server is physically located and sends the request there for efficiency
-+ <i>Databases</i> - communicates with webservers to store and recall data; examples include MySQL, MSSQL, MongoDB, Postgred, etc
-+ <i>Web Application Firewall (WAF)</i> - protects the web servers from hacking or DoS attacks (e.g. bot detection, rate limiting)

-A <i>web server</i> is a software that listens for incoming connections and uses the HTTP protocol to deliver web content to clients.
-Common web server software include Apache, Nginx, IIS, and NodeJS.
-Web servers delivers files from the root directory (e.g. /var/www/html for Linux OS, C:\inetpub\wwwroot for Windows OS).

-Web servers use <i>virtual hosts</i> to host multiple websites with different domain names.
-They do this using text-based configuration files.
-There is no limit to the number of different websites you can host on a web server.

-<i>Static content</i> is content that never changes.
-Common examples are pictures, JavaScript, CSS, HTML, etc.

-<i>Dynamic content</i> is content that could change with different requests.
-Examples include searching in a website.
-These changes are done in the backend using programming and scripting languages.
-Some examples of the languages include PHP, Python, Ruby, NodeJS, Perl, etc.

-## HTML Injection
-<i>HTML Injection</i> is a vulnerability that occurs when unfiltered user input is displayed on the page.
-If a website does not sanitise user input (i.e. filter malicious text input), users can submit HTML or JavaScript code, allowing them to control the page's appearance and functionality.

-<i>Input sanitation</i> is a means to protect a website secure.

 ## Networking Tools
 ### Wireshark